Episode Five [Preview]

 Gwo had crossed paths with Koba back in her cit-bluz days, stealing away all the best zaxir.
 Patches of black and gray riddled her sandy hide, and she’d tattooed a vibrant green moray eel on her scalp, its three frightening teeth bared for effect; no doubt she still wrangled the bellies.

 Suddenly, Fos Tis and Pita Wex reappeared just a few citizens ahead of Koba in line.
-The two marix ignored one another, sitting on opposite sides of the cabin, yet before Koba found a seat in the back, the slide-tube beside them outside pulsed with a new arrival.
+The two marix ignored one another, sitting on opposite sides of the cabin, yet before Koba found a seat in the back, the tube beside them outside pulsed with a new arrival.
 Fresh from Orta’s Marixitak station, the Turkol Shuttle let loose a gaggle of noisy bruisers, and behind them came Zerix Julo and Bam Yuxi.